software-platform/web_test_infra/results.md

 - Replayed requests will bypass TestCafe's request logger.

 **Cloud service providers**
 I tested the framework with the three major Selenium-Grid-powered PAASes: BrowserStack, Sauce Labs and LambdaTest, with no problems at all.
-The differences between the providers are summarised in the [PAAS](#) section of this document.
-There is a browser provider plugin for browserless.io, but it's beta and not actively developed - it's been 11 months since last commits.
+There is a browser provider plugin for browserless.io, but it's unfinished and not actively developed - it's been 11 months since last commits.
 AFAIK, platforms offering devtools-powered headless browsers, such as 0browser.com or headlesstesting.com are not compatible with TestCafe.

 **TL;DR**
 Great browser support, nice API, sufficient selector engine, no problems with iframes or external scripts, can use major cloud providers.
 What's not to like?